 Lupus is a chronic autoimmune disorder, with sometimes unpredictable symptoms and complications.
-People with lupus often take a broad range of medications since the disorder may attack any combination of skin, joints, and organs, and may be mild, moderate, or severe.
+People with lupus often take a broad range of medicine since the disorder may attack any combination of skin, joints, and organs.
+The disease may be mild, moderate, or severe.

-The changeable nature of lupus means that some drugs are taken throughout a person’s life, while others are only prescribed during flares.
+The changeable nature of lupus means some drugs are taken throughout a person’s life.
+Others are only taken during flares.

-Your doctor’s goals for any drugs prescribed for lupus will be to achieve remission or the lowest disease activity possible, improve your quality of life, and prevent or limit organ damage.
+Your doctor’s goals for any drugs prescribed for lupus will be to:

-Because lupus can attack any area of the body, there is a wide range of medicines that may be used to reduce flares, manage pain, and improve your quality of life, including:1-3
+Lupus can attack any area of the body, so a wide range of drugs may be used to reduce flares, manage pain, and improve quality of life.
+These include:1-4

-- Antimalarial drugs help with the joint pain, skin rashes, fatigue, fever, and chest pain common to lupus, and may reduce flares by up to 50 percent.
+- Antimalarial drugs help with joint pain, skin rashes, fatigue, fever, and chest pain.
+These drugs may reduce flares by up to half.

-- Pain relievers (NSAIDs) help reduce the muscle and joint pain that many people with lupus feel.
+- Pain relievers (NSAIDs) help reduce the muscle and joint pain many people with lupus feel.

-- Steroids, particularly glucocorticoids, are a type of hormone used to control lupus symptoms quickly when antimalarials and NSAIDs are not enough.
+- Steroids are a type of hormone used to control lupus symptoms quickly when antimalarials and NSAIDs are not enough.
 Doctors try to avoid long-term, high doses of steroids because these drugs may cause organ damage.

 - Repository corticotropin injection (Acthar®) is a type of hormone called ACTH, or adrenocorticotropic.
 Doctors believe this drug helps your body defend itself against the inflammation of lupus.

-- Dehydroepiandrosterone (DHEA), a type of hormone that may be useful for people with hair loss, joint pain, fatigue, and brain fog.
-It is available in both prescription and over-the-counter form, but should only be taken when prescribed by your doctor.
+- Dehydroepiandrosterone (DHEA), a type of hormone.
+It may be useful for people with hair loss, joint pain, fatigue, and brain fog.
+It is available in both prescription and over-the-counter form.
+It should only be taken when prescribed by your doctor.

-- Immunosuppressants are prescribed in moderate to severe lupus as an alternative to high doses of steroids, or when steroids are not working.
+- Immunosuppressants may be given as an alternative to high doses of steroids or when steroids are not working.
 Immunosuppressants work to stop the body from attacking healthy cells.

-- Biologics such as Belimumab (Benlysta) and rituximab and are usually used in more serious cases when other drugs are not working to control symptoms.
+- Biologics such as belimumab (Benlysta®) and rituximab may be used in more serious cases when other drugs are not working.
 Belimumab is the only biologic treatment approved to treat lupus.
 It is typically used in combination with other lupus treatments.
-Rituximab is used off-label in people with severe kidney, blood, or neuropsychiatric complications.
+Rituximab is used off-label in people with severe kidney, blood, or brain complications.
 Rituximab is generally only used when multiple other drugs have failed.

-- Statins lower cholesterol levels in the blood which helps prevent complications of the heart and blood vessels (cardiovascular system).
+- Statins lower cholesterol levels in the blood.
+This helps prevent complications of the heart and blood vessels.

-- Blood thinners (antithrombotic agents) may be needed to decrease the chances of blood clots which could trigger a pulmonary embolism (blood clot in the lungs) or stroke (blood clot in the brain).
+- Blood thinners may be needed to decrease the chances of blood clots.
+Blood clots could trigger a pulmonary embolism (blood clot in the lungs) or stroke (blood clot in the brain).

-- Antidepressants and anti-anxiety medicines can help improve and regulate mood if lupus triggers mood disturbances.
+- Antidepressants and anti-anxiety drugs can help improve and regulate mood.

-- Antipsychotics can help manage mental disorders caused when lupus affects the brain.
+- Antipsychotics help manage mental disorders caused when lupus affects the brain.

 - Anticonvulsants may be needed if lupus attacks the central nervous system and causes seizures.